 After Effects has a very powerful type engine for creating all kinds of dynamic type animations, but what if you want something a little more subtle?
 In this 10 minute tutorial learn how you can combine After Effects’ Opacity and Type Opacity to create stylish, cinematic type fades.
-Update: Peripatew Design has created an expression-driven preset that automatically fades the text in and out.

 Hey John